parthgoswami-github/talks_meetups/DevConf.CZ 2022/README.md

-Spoke at DevConf.CZ 2022 and gave a talk on ‘The emergence of In-Vehicle OS'.
+Spoke at DevConf.CZ 2022 on ‘The emergence of In-Vehicle OS'.

 # DevConf.CZ 2022